Search Results for

 Tip

-We advise using groups for a more simplified setup.
+It is advised to use groups for a more simplified setup.

 If the User manages Timesheets for a Resource or Group, it will appear here.